Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: CASE STUDY

-Fig. \ref{fig_Set_govern_vehicle} shows the series of $e^*_{\mathrm{Grip},j}(k)$ and $e_{\mathrm{Grip},j}$ for $j=fl,fr$ which were calculated by (\ref{eq_RTMPC Y error}) and (\ref{eq_RTMPC Y error_Pro}), respectively.
-With the proposed governor, tightening parameter $\gamma = 0.1$ was sufficient for the tires' grip constraints, fully utilizing the vehicle's handling limits by using 90$\%$ of the front tires' grip.
-However, without the governor, the tightening parameter $\gamma=0.5$ was required, meaning that a very conservative MPC using only 50$\%$ of the tire grip should be imitated to satisfy the MPC's constraint for the changed vehicle parameters in the target domain, which would significantly degrade the avoidance performance.
+It was confirmed that the input refinement governor did indeed reduce the tightening parameter.
+Under the same parameter variation, Fig.~\ref{fig_Set_govern_vehicle} shows the sequences of \(e^*_{\mathrm{Grip},j}(k)\) and \(e_{\mathrm{Grip},j}(k)\) for \(j = fl, fr\), calculated using (\ref{eq_RTMPC Y error}) and (\ref{eq_RTMPC Y error_Pro}), respectively.
+As mentioned, the tightening parameter should be at least as big as each absolute value.
+With the governor, a tightening parameter of \(\gamma = 0.1\) was sufficient to satisfy the tire grip constraints, fully utilizing the vehicle's handling capability by using 90\% of the front tires' grip.
+In contrast, without the governor, a larger \(\gamma = 0.5\) was required, meaning that a very conservative MPC, using only 50\% of the available grip, should be imitated to satisfy the constraints under the changed vehicle parameters in the target domain, significantly degrading avoidance performance.
+Consequently, even with the same DNN controller, applying the governor reduced overshoot beyond the safe lane by 60\% (from 0.31m to 0.12m), resulting in a more robust vehicle avoidance maneuver under model parameter variations.

-Fig. \ref{fig_Input_govern_vehicle} shows the details of the refined control inputs by the governor.
-Braking force inputs were increased to account for the increased mass and inertia $m, I_z$ and changes in CG positions $l_f,h$ by considering the normal forces of each wheel.
-Similarly, steering angle inputs were decreased to account for the increased cornering stiffness $C_y$.
-Therefore, the grip constraints were satisfied, as shown in Fig. \ref{fig_Posi_govern_vehicle}, ensuring vehicle maneuverability during the evasion.
-As mentioned in the cart-pole example, the governor overcame the DNN's limitations of not adapting to vehicle parameter changes, enabling a less conservative MPC to be imitated.
+Overall, the framework achieved a computation time of 1.1ms on a PC equipped with an Intel Core i7-10900 CPU and 32GB of RAM, demonstrating a significant improvement in computational efficiency compared to the original MPC, which required approximately 600s per step.